Desktop Image: Keville, Jordan

 Routinely serves a role in major change of ownership transactions for institutional providers by helping ensure those providers satisfy the extensive requirements imposed on new owners of facilities to appropriately enroll with Medicare and/or Medicaid.

-*Denotes experience prior to joining Davis Wright Tremaine
+*Denotes an attorney's experience prior to joining Davis Wright Tremaine

 Admitted to Practice